ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 This exposes the background **C# code** that we have been modifying by updating values in the user interface.

 .. code-block:: csharp
-   :caption: Example APSIM management script written in C#
+   :caption: APSIM management script *"SowHarvest_sorghum"* written in C#
    :linenos:

     using APSIM.Core;